 \underline{\textit{Prior-based Methods:}} \cite{wang2017hierarchical} introduced a hierarchical approach for rain and snow removal from single color images. \cite{dong2023framework} developed a joint framework for degraded image restoration and simultaneous localization processes.

 \underline{\textit{Learning-based Methods:}} Chen \textit{et al.} \cite{chen2019gated} introduced leveraging gated context aggregation for haze and rain removal.
 A dual-tree complex wavelet fusion based approach is proposed in \cite{zang2020deraining} for rain and snow removal.
 Zaamir \textit{et al.} \cite{zamir2021multi} introduced a multi-stage network, that progressively acquires restoration functions for the degraded inputs.
 In \cite{kulkarni2022unified2}, a memory replay training strategy is adapted for multi-weather (\textit{haze, rain and snow}) image restoration.
 Zaamir \textit{et al.} \cite{zamir2022restormer} proposed restoration transformer by designing multi-head attention and feed-forward network for restoration.
 Wang \textit{et al.} \cite{wang2022uformer} presented Uformer, an effective and efficient Transformer-based encoder-decoder architecture for image restoration. zhou \textit{et al.} \cite{zhou2023fourmer} proposed a fourier spatial interaction modeling and Fourier channel evolution for image restoration.
 Gao \textit{et al.} \cite{gao2023frequency} proposed a frequency-oriented transformer excelling in weather-degraded image restoration.
 A transformer with grid-based feature fusion \cite{wang2024gridformer} and degradation-aware \cite{zhu2024multi} approaches are proposed for multi-weather image restoration.
 First semi-supervised learning framework based on vision-language model is proposed in \cite{xu2024towards}.
 Qin \textit{et al.} \cite{Qin_2025_CVPR} presented ResFlow: a image restoration framework that models the degradation process as a deterministic path using continuous normalizing flows.
-Kulkarni \textit{et al.} \cite{kulkarni2022wipernet} proposed WiperNet, a computationally efficient deep-learning model designed to restore degraded images under adverse weather conditions such as haze, rain, and snow.
-By leveraging lightweight architecture and optimized feature extraction techniques, WiperNet delivers enhanced visibility and scene clarity while maintaining low computational overhead.
-Kulkarni \textit{et al.} \cite{kulkarni2022unified} introduces a lightweight model designed to enhance images degraded by various weather conditions, such as rain and snow.
-The network is computationally efficient having only 1.1 million parameters.
-However, it provides limited generalization to extreme conditions like dense fog or heavy rainstorms.
-A domain translation-based framework in~\cite{patil2023multi} restores images degraded by various weather conditions by generating weather-specific variants from a single input.
-While effective, it adds pipeline complexity, computational overhead, and increases the risk of error propagation.
+Kulkarni \textit{et al.} \cite{kulkarni2022wipernet} proposed WiperNet, a lightweight model for restoring images degraded by haze, rain, and snow with low computational cost.
+Kulkarni \textit{et al.} \cite{kulkarni2022unified} introduced an even smaller network (1.1M parameters) for rain and snow, but with limited generalization to extreme conditions.
+Patil \textit{et al.} \cite{patil2023multi} proposed a domain translation framework that generates weather-specific variants from a single input, but increases complexity, cost, and error propagation risk.